BIRDLINK On Manhattan’s Lower East Side

-Our second BIRDLINK in New York City is now open at Williamsburg's East River State Park, with more on the way.
-The broad goal of the BIRDLINK Network is to link green spaces across a region to create wildlife corridors.
-Multiple simultaneous installations, including models at smaller and larger scales, fit various spaces, audiences, and budgets.
-Below you will find information about current projects and future projects planned throughout the country, and ways to get involved.
+BIRDLINK has proved its concept at public installations and is ready to expand.
+The goal of the BIRDLINK Network is to link green spaces across a region to create wildlife corridors.
+Multiple simultaneous installations, including smaller and larger scaled designs, fit various spaces, audiences, and budgets.

 Integration of vertical & horizontal plantings